partes-de-una-impresora-3d-fff

 In addition to these mechanical parts, our printer has a series of electronic components.
 Of course, the electronics will vary from one printer to another but, again, they have many elements in common.

-On the other hand, we have the electronics itself, responsible for controlling the operation of the printer.
+On the other hand, we have the electronics themselves, responsible for controlling the operation of the printer.
 This includes the processor that runs the program, the drivers that control the motors, and the control of the thermal elements of the printer.

 partes-esquema-impresora-3d-fff-0